irc-moo/irc-moo/BACKEND_ARCHITECTURE.md

 AWS EC2

 # db service
 The db will store user objects and irc logs.
-A big requirement is for the irc logs to be efficiently searchable, luckily, postgress supports this out of the box however scaling is still unknown.
+A big requirement is for the irc logs to be efficiently searchable, luckily, postgress supports this out of the box however scaleability is still unknown.

 #### stack
 * postgress (DB)